Last updated August 3, 2018

 movements as percentages above or below the general level of series (unlike other methods that

 redistribute the actual series values over the calendar year).
-Because the data series for aircraft
+Because the data series for

-from other trade.
+separately from other trade.

 Adjustments for price change

-using techniques developed for the NIPAs by BEA.
+by the BLS using techniques developed for the NIPAs by BEA.

 Goods data appearing in Exhibit 15 are classified in terms of the SITC Revision 4, with the exception